Leslie W. Langbein

 Recognition

-Credentials that reflect decades of trust.
+Credentials that reflect earned trust.

 Mediation Philosophy

-Mediation is an opportunity for parties to test their positions before a neutral in a confidential setting — and honestly reflect on the probability of a successful outcome if the dispute is not settled.
+Mediation is an opportunity for parties to test their positions before a neutral in a confidential setting, and honestly reflect on the probability of a successful outcome if the dispute is not settled.

 Ms. Langbein views the role of a mediator as one who assists parties in analyzing issues, possible outcomes, and settlement alternatives.
-Her mediation style tends to be active — helping parties surface and work through the real barriers to settlement, rather than simply shuttling offers.
+Her mediation style tends to be active, helping parties surface and work through the real barriers to settlement, rather than simply shuttling offers.